terra-campaigns/arrival/campaign/factions/ffkaEast.md

 - **Trouble**:
 	- Sergarus, the commander, is not in good relationship with Olivepia's FFKA (1 pt)
 	- Deflection of members to the Dark Cavalry (1 pt)
-	- Many members do not trust Sergarus anymore (1 pt)
+	- Many members do not trust Sergarus anymore, and are very uncomfortable with the impalements (1 pt)
 - **Goals**
 	- [ ] Remove problem: Strengthen its hold on its members (cost 4: city + skilled mage opposition - Gellert, plausible)